dempseyevans/projectPortfolio/README.md

 ## Navigating the Portfolio ##
 - **Code** - Found in the 'code' branch
 - **Docs** - Found in the 'main' branch.
-Contains Cookery documentation
+Contains Cookery documentation.
+Includes design diagrams and requirements.
 - **CodeSnippets** - Found in the 'main' branch.
 Contains small pieces of notable code